MrBlank/Calibre-EPUB-to-CBZ/README.md

 This plugin allows you to easily convert your EPUB comics and manga to CBZ format directly within Calibre.

+> Found a bug with some EPUBs that breaks the processing and you only end up with a cover.
+Working on a fix.

 ## Installation

 1. Download the latest `EPUBToCBZ.zip` from the [Releases page](https://github.com/MrBlank/calibre-epub-to-cbz/releases/latest)